einschmidt/hassio-addons/freshrss/DOCS.md

 If you have trouble you can follow the [official docs](https://home-assistant.io/hassio/installing_third_party_addons/).

-Then install the "FreshRSS" add-on.
+Then install the "FreshRSS" app.

 ## Configuration

-**Note**: _Remember to restart the add-on when the configuration is changed._
+**Note**: _Remember to restart the app when the configuration is changed._

-Example add-on configuration:
+Example app configuration:

 ```yaml
 log_level: info